 CLDP 999.
 Doctoral Dissertation.
 1-12 Hours.

 Doctoral Dissertation in topics related to child language acquisition, language impairment, diagnosis, causation, or treatment.
+Graded on a satisfactory progress/limited progress/no progress basis.
 Prerequisite: Consent of instructor.
 THE.